oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-using-to-troubleshoot-problems.md

 ![](images/linkerd-web-login.png)

-If you are login with `admin` as the username, for the password use the one you used when creating the login password during the linkerd installation in the previous module.
+If you are, login with `admin` as the username, for the password use the one you used when creating the login password during the linkerd installation in the previous module.

 You'll be presented with the linkerd-web main page, unlike when you saw this previously now it's showing load for your services.